A Plus's wife reacts after Afia Schwar reveals her hubby has a child with MC Yaa

 Check out the photo below:

-Akosua Vee: Kwame A Plus' Wife Slays In 3 Stunning Gowns To Celebrate Her Birthday

-Earlier, YEN.com.gh wrote about Akosua Vee, who keeps who posted stylish outfits to celebrate her birthday.
+Earlier, YEN.com.gh wrote about Akosua Vee, who posted images in a few stylish outfits to celebrate her birthday.

 The stunning spouse of Ghanaian politician and singer Kwame A Plus used several haircuts to go with her outfits.

-Social media users have commented about Akosua Vee's stunning outfits and pricey jewellery for the birthday picture.
+Social media users have commented about Akosua Vee's stunning outfits and pricey jewellery for the bday picture.

 Source: YEN.com.gh